kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

   - bootstrap/pkg/client/minikube/minikube.go
 - platform: **gcp**
   - bootstrap/pkg/client/gcp/gcp.go

+kfctl also statically links package managers that are used by the platforms These include:

+- package manager: **ksonnet**
+  - bootstrap/pkg/client/ksonnet/ksonnet.go
+- package manager: **kustomize**
+  - bootstrap/v2/pkg/client/kustomize/kustomize.go

 kfctl can dynamically load platforms and package managers that are not statically linked, as described below in [Extending kfctl](#extending-kfctl).